Black History: A History of Permanent White Oppression, from 1619 to 2016

 Slavery and Jim Crow are the parts we remember—but the parts we have forgotten extend far further, and far more recent, than those two institutions.

 That’s a question many white people, particularly white conservatives, have been implicitly asking for decades.
-If it weren’t for the fact that the question is inherently wrong, the answer would no doubt be complex and multi-faceted—but the first part of it really ought to be much more obvious than it apparently is.
+If it weren’t for the fact that the question is inherently wrong, the answer would no doubt be complex and multi-faceted—but the first part of it really ought to be much more obvious than it seems to be.

-The problem, of course, is that we think that we already have.
+The problem, of course, is that we think that that’s ancient history.
 And part of the reason we think this is that we have forgotten, or were perhaps never aware of, much of our history of white supremacy.
-We acknowledge the evil that was slavery, and we recall in disbelief the fairly recent shame of Jim Crow.
+We acknowledge the evil that was slavery (srsly tho, get over it already), and we recall in disbelief the fairly recent shame of Jim Crow (yep, that was a bunch of our grandparents).
 And that’s about it.

 But Jim Crow ended decades ago!
 Blacks are equal under the law now!
 Why aren’t they pulling themselves up by their bootstraps?

-The reality is that white oppression is one of the most resilient and adaptive social forces in all of human history.
-Every time we think that we have ended white supremacy, it reinvents itself—and each successive iteration is more subtle, more invisible, than the last.
+And because the reality is that white oppression is one of the most resilient and adaptive social forces in all of human history.
+Every time we think that we have finally given up white supremacy, it reinvents itself—and each successive iteration is more subtle, more invisible, than the last.

-So resilient is systemic racism, in fact, that we are either oblivious of, or choose to omit from our recollection—or at least from our discussion—at least six other forms of systemic white oppresion.
-So as Black History Month in 2016 comes to a close (it’s a leap year, and I still couldn’t manage to get this thing published while it was still February), here is a quick timeline of what I have learned, so far, of the history of white oppression of black people in the United States.
+So resilient is systemic racism, in fact, that we are either oblivious of, or choose to omit from our recollection—or at least from our discussion—at least six other forms of explicit systemic white oppression.
+So here is a quick timeline of what I have learned, so far, of the history of white oppression of Black people in the United States.

-As you read, notice two things: First, that after slavery, many of these various systems of white oppression overlap; second, that there has not been a single moment in American history since 1619 in which blacks were not systematically terrorized and oppressed by whites.
+As you read, notice two things: First, that after slavery, many of these various systems of white oppression overlap; second, that there has not been a single moment in American history since 1619 in which Black people were not systematically terrorized and oppressed by white society.

 I’m going to gloss over the parts you know the best.
 That is not to say that we understand slavery well enough—while we are well aware that it happened, most of us don’t even have a passing understanding of what it was like—but the focus here is on those forms of systemic white oppression that you may never have heard about.
-I won’t bore you with a recounting of slavery that would be more or less familiar to you.
-For now, I want to focus on one particularly destructive aspect of slavery, which will be a running theme throughout most or all of what has come after.
+I’ll skip over a recounting of slavery that would be more or less familiar to you.
+For now, I want to focus on just one particularly destructive aspect of slavery, which will be a running theme throughout most or all of what has come after.